eclipsesource/theia-cloud-website/content/documentation/sessionParameters/content.md

 Theia Cloud offers npm package [@eclipse-theiacloud/common](https://www.npmjs.com/package/@eclipse-theiacloud/common) to access the REST API conveniently.
 It offers to provide environment variables directly or as lists of [config maps](https://kubernetes.io/docs/concepts/configuration/configmap/) or [secrets](https://kubernetes.io/docs/concepts/configuration/secret/) to read in.

-The following code snippet show how to add environment variables while starting a session.
+The following code snippet shows how to add environment variables while starting a session.
 Thereby, the whole `env` as well as its three properties `fromMap`, `fromConfigMaps` and `fromSecrets` are optional.
 The snippet assumes that the parameters `accessToken` and `user` are present as variables based on the authenticated user.
 You can have a look at the [Try Now Page](https://github.com/eclipsesource/theia-cloud/blob/main/node/try-now-page/src/App.tsx) to see an example of how these are derived when logging in via Keycloak.